Custom Scripts Overview

 • If the remediation script then exits with an exit code of 0, the status of the library item for that device will be Remediated.
 If the remediation script fails, the library item status for that device will be Alert.

-• The restart option allows you to force a restart after successful script execution.
-When this option is selected, the user will receive a 30-minute restart timer from the Kandji Agent menu bar application.
+• The restart option allows you to force a restart after a successful script execution.
+When selecting this option, the user will receive a restart timer from the Kandji Agent menu bar application.
+This timer will be a 5-minute restart timer if the item was initiated from Self Service or a 30-minute restart timer if initiated in another way such as during a check-in.
 The restart option will behave differently based on the use of a remediation script.

 • If a Remediation script is not being leveraged, when the Audit script exits 0, this will trigger the restart countdown.